redgeoff/redgeoff-web/content/posts/template-queries.md

 ### A basic MSON Template Query

 Now that you have that background, let's take a look at an example where we extract the year from a user-provided date.
-Upon selecting a date with the date picker, you'll see that `Year` field is populated:
+Upon selecting a date with the date picker, you'll see that the `Year` field is populated:

 {{< codesandbox id="mson-template-query-6zb3b" >}}

-Let's step through this.
+Let's step through this example.
 First, we construct a form with `date` and `year` fields:
 ```js
 {
   component: "Form",